 Instead of matching my ambition with appreciation or meeting me with the respect that a tenured employee deserves, I was shrugged off as a passing thought, the last resort, a fool.
 And so I kept pushing, met with more pushback.
-"This wasn't going to work."
+“This wasn’t going to work.”
 I thought to myself.

 I was embarrassed and angry.
 I almost let the situation overshadow everything that I had learned during my time at the company.
 A company that had not only increased Revenue 20% year over year during our PE-backed days but after initial acquisition turned EBITDA over 200%+.
 Of which resulted in another successful purchase of international household name, Michelin.

 After immense anger, I had to take a step back and here are the four brutally honest truths I had to learn if I wanted to get shit as a woman in Corporate America.

 1. Sorry women, we are going to have to work harder and longer than anyone else

 If you feel you work within a company culture were gender gaps exist, instead of complaining or pulling out your soap boxes, you are going to have to work harder, stronger, faster than others.
 I will be the first one to raise my hand, with first-hand knowledge, that nagging and fussing about the ‘unfairness’ of it all, does very little.
 There are a time and place for protest.

 Put in the hard work until the work pays off.
 We can’t as a generation or gender walk through our professional careers with this air of entitlement.
-No, it's not acceptable.
+No, it’s not acceptable.
 Yes, it’s unfair.
 Do something about it locally, globally.
 Then while on the job, work hard, speak up, and keep moving forward.
-Simply put, dig in until there is no other option, no other argument that can be made against your cause.
+Simply put, dig in until there is no other option, no different argument that can be made against your cause.
 Work harder AND work smarter.
-It's not the time to cry over spilled perfume.
-It won't get us anything but watered down perfume.
+It’s not the time to cry over spilled perfume.
+It won’t get us anything but watered down perfume.
 We have to fight by digging deeper.